bocadilloproject/bocadillo/README.md

 #### Route parameters

-Route patterns use the F-string syntax.
-Parameters can be specified as template literals and are passed as additional arguments to the view:
+Bocadillo allows you to specify route parameters as named template literals in the route pattern (which uses the F-string syntax).
+Route parameters are passed as additional arguments to the view:

 ```python
 @api.route('/posts/{slug}')